Catalyst497/Expenses-Chart-component/README-template.md

 ### What I learned

-I project helped sharpen my skills a little bit with API.
+The project helped sharpen my skills a little bit with API.
 It was fun.

 ## Author